-We are delighted to announce the launch of the Ph.D. in Feminist Studies at the University of California, Santa Cruz.
-The Department will accept applications in Fall 2012 for the inaugural cohort to begin in Fall 2013.
-The Ph.D. in Feminist Studies at UC Santa Cruz is an interdisciplinary program that investigates how relations of gender are embedded in social, political, racial, and cultural formations.
+The Feminist Studies Department, at the University of California, Santa Cruz recently launched it's PhD. program with the inaugural cohort beginning in Fall 2013.
+The Feminist Studies department, through the Graduate Division, accepts applications beginning October 1st with a closing date of December 15th for the start of the following Fall quarter.
+The Ph.D. in Feminist Studies, at UC Santa Cruz, is an interdisciplinary program that investigates how relations of gender are embedded in social, political, racial, and cultural formations.
 The program emphasizes feminist modes of inquiry.
 It provides students with advanced training in feminist methods that challenge existing disciplinary boundaries to foster a rethinking of the relationships between knowledge, power, and expertise.
 We work with problem-based research methodologies that acknowledge and go beyond conventional notions of international and comparative studies.

 The course of study has two objectives: first, to train scholars and teachers; and second, to serve the needs of professionals for careers in areas such as public policy and human rights research and advocacy.
 This approach to graduate training is designed to attract students with various types of career goals who will benefit from exposure to and collaboration with each other in a vigorous intellectual environment.